top of page

 Administrative Associate

-Emma recently graduated from Santa Clara University and holds a double major in Psychology and Public Health, with an emphasis on health & society.
-During her time in college, she gained valuable experience working in a psychology lab and serving as a student assistant for the public health department.
-In addition to Emma's professional pursuits, she has a passion for film photography, live music, surfing, yoga, and travel.
+Emma recently graduated from Santa Clara University and holds a Bachelor's Degree in both Psychology and Public Health, with an emphasis on health & society.
+During her time in college, she gained valuable experience working in a psychology lab and serving as a student assistant for the public health department & school of law.
+In addition to Emma's professional pursuits, she has a passion for film photography, live music, surfing, exercise, and travel.
 These interests allow her to maintain a well-rounded perspective and bring creativity and adaptability to her work.

 Lab Manager and Research Associate